 Necessary changes can be initiated and petitioned by the student.
-The changes must be preapproved by the Director of Online Graduate Programming and Graduate Education.
+The changes must be preapproved by the Director of Online Graduate Programming and the Graduate College.
 Students should be aware that changes to the Plan of Study can extend the time a student is in the program, impact ability to qualify for financial aid, or both.